e-n-f/datamaps/README.md

 <dt>-x s<i>max</i></dt>
 <dd>Cap the saturation of meta colors at <i>max</i> instead of 0.7.
 They will go all the way to white if you use 1.</dd>

+<dt>-x u</dt>
+<dd>Use an approximation of CIELCH uniform color space so that all hues with the same density will
+have approximately equal lightness and saturation.
+Blues will be brighter and greens will be dimmer.</dd>
 </dl>

 Compensation